 When defeated fighting in The Crusades in the Middle East, Lionheart was returning home to France when he was shipwrecked just off Venice in 1192.
 It is in this stunning city where we start to follow in his footsteps.
 Heading north, be ready to hit some serious mountains through the spectacular Dolomites and Austrian Alps.
 We will ride some of the most famous passes in Europe, and on to Vienna, where Lionheart was captured.

 Make your way along the banks of the Danube River, and tough it again through the Austrian Alps and Bavarian Germany.
-See for yourself the fortresses where Lionheart was held captive and visit a few of Europe's absolute best castles.
+See for yourself the fortresses where Lionheart was held captive and visit a few of Europe's best castles.
 While being immersed in the culture of these diverse and fantastic regions, work up an appetite to experience the mouth-watering delights they offer.
-Then take it to another amazing level, when you hit France and ride through the vineyard-clad rolling hills of the Alsace, Burgundy and follow Richard's heart (literally - just his heart was found just north on the Seine!) to Paris.
+Then take it to another amazing level, when you hit France and ride through the vineyard-clad rolling hills of the Alsace, Burgundy and Loire, following Richard to his resting place in Fontevraud Abbey, near Tours (1.2 hrs by TGV to Paris).

-This tour undeniably encompasses some of the most beautiful riding routes, scrumptious food and wine regions, and spectacular castles of all Europe.
+This tour undeniably encompasses some of the most beautiful riding routes, scrumptious food and wine regions, and spectacular castles of Europe.

 - Start in Venice, Europe's most famous city of canals

-- Ride the lesser known but equally epic Austrian and Tyrol Alps including the Grossglockner, one of Europe's best climbs!
+- Ride the lesser known but equally epic Austrian Alps including the Grossglockner, one of Europe's most challenging and best climbs!

-- Take in a palace or cathedral on your rest day in the gorgeous cities of Vienna.
+- Take in a palace or cathedral on your rest day in the gorgeous cities of Vienna and Salzburg (shuttle into town from hotels on the Danube and in the mountains)